 Charles Lennox, 2nd Duke of Richmond (1701-1750), became the fourth noble Grand Master of Grand Lodge in 1724.
-Master of London’s most influential Masonic lodge, the Horn Tavern in New Palace Yard, Westminster, and a grandson of Charles II, Richmond set a pro-Hanoverian seal on eighteenth-century Freemasonry.
+Master of London’s most influential Masonic lodge, the Horn Tavern in New Palace Yard, Westminster (pictured below), and a grandson of Charles II, Richmond set a pro-Hanoverian seal on eighteenth-century Freemasonry.

 Although Freemasonry in France has been associated with Jacobitism, many French Freemasons were Anglophiles who favoured the natural liberties and philosophical concepts associated with constitutional government, English culture, and the rationalism of Newtonian science.
 At least three Parisian lodges – Louis d’Argent, Villeroy-Coustos, and Bussy-Aumont – used anglicized Masonic ritual and enjoyed scientific and other lectures similar to those given in English lodges.
 With the election of members and officers and by-laws based on majority vote, a radical concept in France, such lodges set a modest challenge to the monarch-centred institutions that characterised Louis XV’s reign.

-Richmond’s engagement with Freemasonry in France and in the Netherlands was social and political, and was given impetus by his relationship with the Duke of Newcastle, Secretary of State for the Southern Department (1724-1748), and with Charles Delafaye, the government’s anti-Jacobite spymaster and member of the Horn Tavern.
-It became customary for Richmond to travel to France each autumn and in September 1735 the St. James’s Evening Post reported that he and Desaguliers had formed a second lodge at the Hotel Bussy in Paris where
+Richmond’s engagement with Freemasonry in France and in the Netherlands was both social and political, and was given impetus by his relationship with the Duke of Newcastle, Secretary of State for the Southern Department, and with Charles Delafaye, the government’s anti-Jacobite spymaster, a member of Richmond’s Horn Tavern lodge.
+It became customary for Richmond to travel to France each autumn and in September 1735 the St James’s Evening Post reported that a second lodge had been established at the Hotel Bussy in Paris where

 His Grace the Duke of Richmond and the Rev Dr Desaguliers… authorised by the present Grand Master… having called a lodge… his Excellency the Earl of Waldegrave, his Majesty’s Ambassador to the French King, the Right Hon. the President Montesquieu, the Marquis de Lomaria, Lord Dursley, son of the Earl of Berkley… and several other persons, both French and English, were present; and the following noblemen and gentlemen were admitted to the Order: namely, His Grace the Duke of Kingston, the Hon.
 Count de St. Florentin, Secretary of State to his most Christian Majesty; the Right Hon.
 The Lord Chewton, son to the Earl of Waldegrave; Mr Pelham, Mr Armiger, Mr Colton and Mr Clement… After which, the new Brethren gave a handsome Entertainment to all the Company.

-Freemasonry’s clubbable fraternalism was fundamental to its success and Richmond was held in high regard by his contemporaries.
+Richmond was popular and clubbable and held in high regard by his contemporaries.
 Lord Hervey, a friend, considered that ‘there never lived a man of more amiable composition… thoroughly noble in his way of acting, talking and thinking’, and Henry Fielding described him as ‘excellent’ and as ‘one of the worthiest of Magistrates, as well as the best of men’.

-Like Montagu, Richmond’s life and celebrity was the subject of public interest with some 600 press articles in the decade that followed his father’s death.
-And although he ranked below Montagu in terms of wealth, he was a prominent and popular aristocrat and a politically-valuable politician.
-Unlike the majority of noble Grand Masters who were figureheads, Richmond’s commitment to Freemasonry was profound.
-This was articulated not only in the frequency of his attendance at Grand Lodge and at his lodges in London, Sussex and France, but in his assiduity in inviting those from his social and political circles to join the Craft, something recorded in the press through to the late 1730s.
+Richmond’s life and celebrity was the subject of public interest with some 600 press articles in the decade after he inherited the dukedom.
+And although he ranked below Montagu in terms of wealth, he was nonetheless a prominent aristocrat and a politically-valuable politician.
+Unlike the majority of noble Grand Masters who were simple figureheads, Richmond’s commitment to Freemasonry was profound.
+This was articulated not only in the frequency of his attendance at Grand Lodge and at his lodges in London, Sussex and France, but in his assiduity in inviting those from his social circles to join the Craft, something recorded by the press through to the late 1730s.

-Discussions have taken place in recent years as to whether the first Grand Lodge should be dated to 1717 or 1721, when Montagu was installed as Grand Master.
-A letter from Richmond referring to his predecessor Grand Masters offers clear evidence that the date is 1717.
+Tangentially, academic discussions have taken place in recent years as to whether the first Grand Lodge should be dated to 1717 or 1721, when Montagu was installed as Grand Master.
+A letter from Richmond referring to his predecessor Grand Masters offers the clearest evidence that the correct date is 1717.